 [ ...wibbly flashback music... ] It all started back in the early 2000s, with a monthly mixed-media night at the Rainbow pub in Digbeth called 7 Inch Cinema.
 The first edition of Flatpack grew out of those hugely popular events, and took place over one wintry weekend in early 2006.
 Since then the festival has gone from strength to strength, established as a vital fixture in the city's cultural calendar while drawing plaudits, audiences and envious looks from across the world.
 Stirring together a colourful stew of screenings and performances, walks and installations, the programme boasts a mind-boggling range of international talent with an emphasis on the playful, the surprising and the indefinable.

-Flatpack Projects is a charitable incorporated organisation (no.1162754), and our work wouldn't be possible without a wide range of funders and supporters including Arts Council England, the British Film Institute and Birmingham City University.
+Flatpack Projects is a charitable incorporated organisation (no.1162754), and our work wouldn't be possible without a wide range of funders and supporters including Arts Council England and the BFI (awarding funds from the National Lottery).
 If you're interested in collaborating with us, please do get in touch...

 Birmingham B9 4AA

 As a restless Shropshire teenager I was first drawn to Birmingham in the mid-90s by Oscillate’s legendary clubnights, and then moved here to work on the city’s Film and TV Festival.
 Their fast-fold screen gave me a taste for pop-up screenings, and when I left I took the screen with me.
 (It’s still here in the office.
 It’s a bit battered now.)
 I set up a regular Digbeth event in 2003 called 7 Inch Cinema, and out of this grew Flatpack and much more besides.
 As well as making things happen I also enjoy baking and writing, and have published pieces with Sight and Sound, Little White Lies and Electric Sheep.